-Violent crime related to the drugs trade is a major issue in the Mexican states along the border with California, Arizona, New Mexico and Texas.
-Some foreign nationals have been among the victims in the border region, there is no evidence to suggest that they have been targeted because of their nationality.
-Be vigilant in all border areas and follow the advice of local authorities.
+Crime associated with the illegal drugs trade is a major issue in Mexican states bordering Arizona, California, New Mexico and Texas.
+Some foreign nationals have been among the victims of crime in the border regions, but there is no evidence to suggest they have been targeted because of their nationality.
+Research your destination before travelling, be vigilant, and follow the advice of local authorities.

 Check the weather conditions before embarking on a long journey, particularly in mountainous and isolated areas where there is increased likelihood of snowfall, or in dry desert areas where you may need extra water and petrol stations could be scarce.
-Don’t sleep in your car by the roadside or in rest areas and avoid leaving any items on display in your car.
+Do not sleep in your car by the roadside or in rest areas and avoid leaving any items on display in your car.
 Try to stay on main roads and use well-lit car parks.
-If you’re hit from behind while driving, indicate to the other driver to follow you to a public place and call 911 for the police.
+If you’re hit while driving, indicate to the other driver to follow you to a public place and call 911 for the police.

 Don’t make flippant remarks about bombs or terrorism, especially when passing through US airports.

 Safety concerns have been raised about INSEL Air.
 The US and Netherlands authorities have prohibited their staff from using the airline while safety checks are being carried out.
 UK government officials have been told to do the same as a precaution.